slietar/aiodrive/readme.md

 # Aiodrive

-**Aiodrive** is a Python package for working with asynchronous code powered by `asyncio`.
+Aiodrive is a Python package for working with asynchronous code powered by `asyncio`.
 It provides various utilities for producing and consuming iterators, managing tasks, and coordinating between threads and asynchronous code.

-It only supports Python 3.12 and later.
+It supports Python 3.12 and later.

 ## Installation